What You Need to Know About California Multiple DUI Law

 Third DUI Alcohol Education Program

-After a third DUI conviction in Fresno, you will be required to attend an even longer DUI/alcohol education program.
+After a third DUI conviction, you will be required to attend an even longer DUI/alcohol education program.
 This requires enrollment and attendance in a minimum 18-month program or a 30-month program, which will include:

 - Group Counseling (78 hours)